Skip to main content

 Copilot: Adds the columns "I've added those columns.
 Would you like me to set customer_id as the business key?"

-1. "Create a customer dimension"
+1. "Create a basic customer dimension"

-2. Review the generated Node
+2. Review the Node Copilot creates

 3. "Add loyalty_tier and lifetime_value columns"